Wall Street drifts in mixed trading as gold and silver prices bounce back

 “The move underscored how stretched anti-USD positioning had become,” according to volatility strategists at Barclays.

-On Wall Street, PepsiCo rose 2.8% after the snack and beverage giant’s profit and revenue for the latest quarter nudged past analysts’ expectations, though it also said it would cut prices this year on Lay’s, Doritos and other snacks to try and win back inflation-weary customers.

-That helped work against a 18.2% drop for PayPal, which reported weaker results for the latest quarter than analysts expected.
-It also named a new CEO after it said “the pace of change and execution” over the last two years “was not in line” with the board or directors’ expectations.
+On Wall Street, PayPal dropped 18.4% after reporting weaker results for the latest quarter than analysts expected.
+It also named a new CEO after it said “the pace of change and execution” over the last two years “was not in line” with the board of directors’ expectations.

 In the bond market, the yield on the 10-year Treasury held at 4.29%, where it was late Monday.